c9/docs.c9.io/src/running_and_debugging/installing_python_packages.md

 # Installing Python Packages

 Cloud9 supports the installation of Python packages for applications that need to go beyond the standard library set.
 Every workspace has version 0.6.10 of Python's `easy_install` package manager.
-For more information on this module, see [the official `easu_install` documentation](http://peak.telecommunity.com/DevCenter/EasyInstall).
+For more information on this module, see [the official `easy_install` documentation](http://peak.telecommunity.com/DevCenter/EasyInstall).

 Let's try installing a package.
 First, type the following in the console: